ironpillow/willhaley.com/content/blog/2017-08-17-hacking-my-access-point-with-aircrack.markdown

 	wlan0mon
 ```

 That command sends a message to deauthenticate wireless clients associated with the AP.
 The wireless client will then hopefully reauthenticate with the AP.
 The reauthentication is what generates the 4-way authentication handshake we are interested in collecting.
-This is what we use to break the WPA/WPA2 pre-shared key.{{% cite "http://aircrack-ng.org/doku.php?id=cracking_wpa#step_3_-_use_aireplay-ng_to_deauthenticate_the_wireless_client" %}}
+[This is what we use to break the WPA/WPA2 pre-shared key.](http://aircrack-ng.org/doku.php?id=cracking_wpa#step_3_-_use_aireplay-ng_to_deauthenticate_the_wireless_client)

 Look at your first terminal.
 The one running `airodump-ng`.